mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 It's simpler, with only half as many lines of code.
 And it's more obvious &mdash; the reader doesn't have to jump around to track names of constants.

-Magic numbers made this test better, just as they make all tests better.
-If you find yourself yearning to define a constant in your test, it likely indicates a flaw in the test itself, such as [abuse of helper methods](#if-you-need-helper-methods-write-them-responsibly).

 **Avoid creating named constants in test code.
 Use magic numbers instead.**
 {: .notice--info}

 # Conclusion

 Software development is engineering.
-A skilled engineer does more than just memorize a list of rules and apply them universally.
+A skilled engineer does more than memorize a list of rules and apply them universally.
 Engineering requires one to understand the fundamental principles of their craft and to weigh the benefits and drawbacks of different decisions.

-To write excellent tests, a developer must recognize how the goals of test code differ from those of production code and adjust their engineering decisions accordingly.
-Most importantly, tests should maximize simplicity and minimize abstraction.
+To write excellent tests, a developer must adjust their decisions to accommodate how the goals of test code differ from those of production code.
+Most importantly, tests should maximize simplicity while minimizing abstraction.